-The shape of the facades is appreciated more positive when it is diverse (historical) instead of clean and uniform.
+The shape of the facades is appreciated more positive by all motivational orientations when it is historical instead of clean and uniform.
 In the case of a diverse (historical) appearance, respondents prefer a discrete conspicuousness of shopping windows.
+Respondents that are hedonic motivated rate the overall shape of facades, with neutral shop windows and with clean and uniform (contemporary) shapes of facades more positive than the utilitarian motivated.
+In general, the material of the facades is rated more positive when it is historical.
+Contrary to expectations utilitarian motivated consumers rated the historical facades and historical material of facades more positive than hedonic motivated respondents.
+Distinguishing indoor and outdoor locations, the respondent's ratings indicate a clear preference for an outdoor location regardless of their motivational orientation.
+It should be taken into account that the weather conditions during the surveying days were good since there were three sunny days, one partially clouded day and one clouded day.
+There were no rainy days.

-This positive effect is particularly valid for the older respondents (ranging from 51 to 85 years of age).
-When the shape of the facades is clean and uniform, respondents show a preference for shop windows with a neutral conspicuousness.
-The preference for this combination is mainly noticeable for the age classes ranging from 26 to 85 years.
-The younger class prefers a striking conspicuousness of the shop windows when the shape of the facades is clean and uniform.
-Excluding the actual shape of the facades and examining only the shop windows with advertisement signs as an added variable, respondents are more positive when the conspicuousness of both the shop windows and the advertisement signs is discrete.
-For advertisement signs as an individual examined item, the results are similar.
-Compared to the two characteristics mentioned before, the advertisements signs have the least influence on the respondent's ratings of the shape of the facades.
+Excluding the actual shape of the facades and examining only the shop windows with advertisement signs as an added variable, respondents are more positive when the conspicuousness of both variables is discrete.
+For advertisement signs as an individually examined item, the results are similar.
+Hedonic motivated consumers rated the conspicuousness of both shop windows and advertisement signs more positive when neutral or discrete.
+Comparing to the two characteristics mentioned before, the advertisements signs have the least influence on the respondent's ratings of the shape of the facades.
 In both diverse (historical) and clean and uniform situations, respondents prefer discrete advertisement signs.
+Respondents that are hedonic motivated prefer discrete shop windows and rate discrete advertisement signs more positive than utilitarian shoppers.